JumpTask logo

 Some people note that introverts can enjoy a career in social media if it’s focused on analytics.
 You should have a strong understanding of data analysis and data-driven strategies if you want to become a social media manager or even a PPC specialist.
 Also, you can schedule and monitor tasks remotely.

-The average salary for social media managers is around $23.
+The average salary for a social media manager job is around $24/h.
 However, your pay will increase with experience and deeper analytical skills.
-Also, you can become a PPC specialist and earn up to $27 per hour.
+Also, you can become a PPC specialist and earn up to $127,000 per year.

 As a social media manager focusing on analytics, your primary duties will be: